openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-gam/ios-in-app-bidding-gam-native-integration.md

 **BannerView** - is a view that will display the particular ad.
 It should be added to the UI.
 To create it you should provide:

-- **configId** - an ID of Stored Impression on the Prebid server
+- **configID** - an ID of Stored Impression on the Prebid server
 - **eventHandler** - the instance of the banner event handler

 Also, you should add the instance of `BannerView` to the UI.

 #### Step 3: Create and provide Native Assets

-The make a proper bid request publishers should provide the needed assets to the NativeAdConfiguration class.
+To make a proper bid request publishers should provide the needed assets to the NativeAdConfiguration class.
 Each asset describes the UI element of the ad according to the [OpenRTB standarts](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).

 ``` swift
 let assets = [